Imanaliev-Alisher/ci-runner/README.md

 # Self-Hosted GitHub Actions Runner in Docker

 This repository contains a configuration for running a self-hosted GitHub Actions runner inside a Docker container using `docker-compose`.
-The runner automatically registers with the specified repository and launches two instances (replicas) for parallel CI/CD task execution.
+The runner automatically registers with the specified repository and can be scaled for parallel CI/CD task execution.

 ## 📁 Repository Structure

-- `docker-compose.yml` — defines the `runner` service and configures scaling using Docker Swarm.
+- `docker-compose.yml` — defines the `runner` service configuration
-- `Dockerfile` — builds an Ubuntu-based image with GitHub Actions Runner pre-installed.
+- `Dockerfile` — builds an Ubuntu 22.04-based image with GitHub Actions Runner pre-installed
-- `start.sh` — script that registers the runner with GitHub and starts it.
+- `start.sh` — script that registers the runner with GitHub and starts it
-- `.env` — environment file containing required variables (not tracked by Git, should be created manually).
+- `.env.example` — example environment variables file (create `.env` from this template)

 ---